Nate Eaton Player Props: Royals vs. Blue Jays

-The Kansas City Royals and Nate Eaton, who went 0-for-4 last time in action, take on Yusei Kikuchi and the Toronto Blue Jays at Kauffman Stadium, Tuesday at 7:40 PM ET.
+The Kansas City Royals and Nate Eaton, who went 0-for-3 last time in action, take on Alek Manoah and the Toronto Blue Jays at Kauffman Stadium, Wednesday at 7:40 PM ET.

 Nate Eaton Game Info & Props vs. the Blue Jays